-- Ensuring that the Policy and Procedures approved by the Braeburn Group of Schools are fully implemented. - Ensuring that he/she is suitably qualified and up to date with internationally recognised procedures and practises. - To take responsibility for all cases referred to him/her from any Braeburn School. - To arrange and chair the Braeburn Group DSL meetings.
-Meetings will be used to review Group Policies relating to Safeguarding and for sharing of new or relevant regulation and training. - Ensuring all staff understand their roles and responsibilities, policies and reporting procedures of suspected or disclosed maltreatment, including historic disclosure. - To oversee a safeguarding risk register which provides a high-level summary of (a) the different safeguarding risks facing our students; and (b) the risks to the school that may result from its safeguarding work. - To receive and review a written report from the DSLs in each school annually. - To arrange safeguarding audits - To report to the Board on substantial safeguarding issues. - To receive and review a log setting out quantitative data in relation to the number of child protection related matters within the schools.
+- Ensuring that the Policy and Procedures approved by Braeburn Schools are fully implemented. - Ensuring that he/she is suitably qualified and up to date with internationally recognised procedures and practises. - To take responsibility for all cases referred to him/her from any Braeburn school. - To arrange and chair the Braeburn DSL meetings.
+Meetings will be used to review the Company's Policies relating to Safeguarding and for sharing of new or relevant regulation and training. - Ensuring all staff understand their roles and responsibilities, policies and reporting procedures of suspected or disclosed maltreatment, including historic disclosure. - To oversee a safeguarding risk register which provides a high-level summary of (a) the different safeguarding risks facing our students; and (b) the risks to the school that may result from its safeguarding work. - To receive and review a written report from the DSLs in each school annually. - To arrange safeguarding audits - To report to the Board on substantial safeguarding issues. - To receive and review a log setting out quantitative data in relation to the number of child protection related matters within the schools.

-SECTION 2.4 SAFEGUARDING ADVISORS
+SECTION 2.5 SAFEGUARDING ADVISORS

-The GDSL may consult the Group Education Managers with regards to specific safeguarding matters.
+The GDSL may consult the Group Education Officers with regards to specific safeguarding matters.
 Where it is felt necessary, other professionals, either within Braeburn or external, may be consulted or appointed to assist.

-All Braeburn Schools are members of The Safeguarding Alliance (24 Hour support helpline) and CPAN (Child Protection Advocacy Network).
+All Braeburn schools are members of The Safeguarding Alliance (24 Hour support helpline) and CPAN (Child Protection Advocacy Network).
 A list of professionals in Kenya who can support cases is available in the Group Safeguarding Folder.

-Safeguarding matters is a standard agenda item on the Group Management Committee weekly meetings.
+Safeguarding matters is a standard agenda item on the Executive Committee monthly meetings and Braeburn Schools Limited termly Board meetings.